AmanTank187/blogger/README.md

 - Delete method: Find the article by ID and then use `@article.destory`which will remove it from the table.
 Redirect the method to the list of articles.
   `redirect_to articles_path`.

 - Adding links to the index.html.
 If the route has an ID you'll see to pass it through.
 For example the show link is created like this: `link_to 'Show', article_path(article)`.
   The first part is the name and then the route which takes the article ID.
 The route on the webpage would look something like 'articles/1'.
   The needed path can be found with `rails routes --expanded` and the prefix label tell you the path to use.

+## Refactoring the articles model

+- The line `@article = Article.find(params[:id])`has been used often in the code so to keep the code DRY I have extracted the line into a private method called set_article.
+Due to the frequency of it being used, i have added a before action for the methods its used in.
+Example: `before_action :set_article, only: [:show,:edit, :update, :destroy]`.
+  This keeps the code way more DRY than call the method each time where it is needed.

+- The line `params.require(:article).permit(:title, :description)`is used twice so its extracted into a method called article_params and since its only used twice i have called it from where it needs to be called from.

+  - Adding a partial file for similar views. syntax for partial is underscore then name like '\_messages.html.erb' then you render it when you need it like in application layout file "render 'layouts/messages'".
+    - I want to make a partial for common code in edit and new.

 # Flash Messages